 Who can I appeal to if I think that the results/recommendations made at an audit of my organisation are unfair?

-If you believe that any recommendations made by any audit are unfair, you have the right of appeal to the Head of AOS, who will review the audit with the external auditor.
+If you believe that any recommendations made by any audit are unfair, you have the right of appeal to the Compliance Manager, who will review the audit.

 How much notice would I receive of an Audit appointment?